 Six key benefits of ERP

-Maximize business visibility and control, ensure compliance with regulatory requirements—and predict and prevent risk.
+- Lower risk: Maximize business visibility and control, ensure compliance with regulatory requirements, and predict and prevent risk.

-Modern ERP systems can be deployed in any number of ways: in a public or private cloud, on premise, or in various hybrid scenarios that combine environments.
-Explore the benefits of each to identify the implementation option that makes the most sense for your business.
+Modern ERP systems can be deployed in a number of ways: in a public or private cloud, on premise, or in various hybrid scenarios that combine environments.
+Here are some of the high-level benefits of each to help you identify the ERP deployment option that makes the most sense for your business.

 This is the traditional model for deploying software where you control everything.
 The ERP software is installed in your data center at the locations of your choice.
 The installation and maintenance of the hardware and software is your staff’s responsibility.